 Our Liberation Groups are for students who face oppression and discrimination and are often underrepresented and disadvantaged during their time at University, whether in their education or in wider society.
 The Liberation Groups have been established not only to recognise where students may need further support, but to celebrate and showcase the fantastic work by and about students who are disabled, woman, black and LGBTQ+.

-To find out more about a specific group or join online, please click the logos below.
+To find out more about a specific group or join online, please click the logos below: